Business Council of Canada: Tenure of Thomas d'Aquino (1981-2009)

 In 1981, when Thomas d'Aquino was named as Business Council on National Issues's CEO, "not many companies were truly global players.
 The vast majority were inward-looking.
 As a result of globalization and free trade, we have considerably more companies that are truly global."
 He was 40-years-old and most of the CEO's were ten or twenty years older than he was.

 In 1981, the Business Council on National Issues (BCNI) — which then represented approximately 140 major corporations across Canada and represented "well over $125 billion in annual sales" — commissioned a booklet entitled "A Citizen's Guide to the Constitutional Question."
 This was submitted to the Special Joint Committee on the Constitution (SJC), a special joint committee of the House of Commons of Canada and the Senate of Canada to receive submissions regarding the patriation of the Constitution of Canada.
 The Citizen's Guide was accompanied by a letter, in which the BCNI advocated for the protection of economic rights, including "property rights, rights to due process and to just compensation", "not just to individuals or citizens, but to all persons, including corporate persons."
 The called for "mobility rights", the right to "move goods, services, capital, entrepreneurship, freely within the territorial boundaries of Canada."
 In the name of economic efficiency, the BCNI called for the elimination of internal barriers to trade in order to be competitive.
 They wrote that, the "preservation of relatively free inter-provincial trade within the Canadian federation is essential to the economic welfare of all Canadians."

 D'Aquino was one of the "private sector architects" of the "Canada-United States free trade initiative" and NAFTA.

 One of BCNI's early achievements included a major study on parliamentary reform undertaken by BCNI resulting in the 1983 publication of Parliamentary Democracy in Canada: Issues for reform.

 Another early success was BCNI's role in engineering the landmark 1985 Western Accord on Energy.
 BCNI arranged a series of meetings between "oil executives and the Alberta Government, industrialists and the Ontario government, and bankers and the Federal Government."
 The Western Accord signed on June 1, 1985, replaced the reviled National Energy Program.
 It "was virtually an echo of the BCNI's proposals."
 It included "deregulation of crude oil prices, leaving the Canadian price free to respond to world market forces; deregulation of natural gas prices and a severing of the link between gas and oil prices; Lowering of federal taxes and provincial royalties; basing resource taxation on profits rather than revenues; Provision of exploration and development incentives through the tax system instead of through grants."

-In an August 1986 interview in Ottawa, d'Aquino was "concerned to differentiate the BCNI from neo-conservative bodies such as the National Citizen's Coalition or the Fraser Institute."
+In an August 1986 interview in Ottawa, d'Aquino was "concerned to differentiate the BCNI from neo-conservative bodies such as the National Citizens' Coalition or the Fraser Institute."